 Here is a more detailed breakdown of the ingredients you’ll find on the label:

-- Fats & Binders: Fat, molasses, limestone, di-calcium phosphate, sodium bicarbonate, and salt.
+Fats and Binders: Fat, molasses, limestone, di-calcium phosphate, sodium bicarbonate, and salt.

-This long list is a good thing!
+This long list is actually a good thing.
 It shows the feed formulation is complex and designed to cover all your hen’s needs.

 Red Hen Layer vs Red Hen 17: Understanding the Difference